Code, Culture & Scale: A small Team with Big Data

 Prologue

-The discipline of data science, as the name suggests, is built on the foundations of empiricism — the observability and repetition of patterns in data that help us make informed decisions.
-However, building a team, especially from the ground up for data science consultation service, is a lot more than applying the rules deduced for an observed scientific phenomenon because of the randomness of the human element that renders the service.
-One could argue that the random error is too significant to be ignored while being difficult to estimate or predict — ergo, team building at any ambitious organization becomes more of an art than science (at least until the neuralink with a scoring module for service delivery arrives).
+The discipline of data science, as the name suggests, is built on the foundations of empiricism: the observability and repetition of patterns in data that help us make informed decisions.
+Building a team, however, especially one built from the ground up for a data science research and consultation service, is far more than applying rules deduced from observed phenomena.
+The randomness of the human element that renders the service introduces variance that is difficult to estimate or predict.
+One could argue this random error is too significant to be ignored, rendering team building at any ambitious organization more of an art than a science (at least until the neuralink with a built-in scoring module for service delivery arrives).

 Humor aside, this is precisely the challenge we at DSRS had to contend with.
-How do we build a team that leverages state of the art tools and that is adept at addressing today's research needs and challenges?
-How do we do this while also minimizing the variance in service delivery?
-All the while, making sure that we plan and account for employee turnover as a predominantly student led organization.
+How do we build a team that leverages state-of-the-art tools and is adept at addressing today's research needs?
+How do we do this while minimizing variance in service delivery and planning for employee turnover as a predominantly student-led organization?
 These are the travails of DSRS in a nutshell.

 While some of this may feel like broad strokes, I will try to be as specific as possible whenever the details matter.
-This post is an effort to document our journey, for the researchers who intend to work with us and for the ones that we worked with in the past.
-It hopes to inspire practitioners interested in building scalable data teams and, most importantly, our interns that are keen to push data science research frontiers.
+This post documents our journey for the researchers who intend to work with us and for those we have worked with in the past.
+It hopes to inspire practitioners interested in building scalable data teams and, most importantly, our interns who are keen to push data science research frontiers.

 Code